Mike Black (kicker): Professional career

 In February 1998, Black and David Witthun were traded to the New York CityHawks for Kent Wells.
 Black appeared in all 14 games for New York during the 1998 season, scoring 23 of 46 field goals and 59 of 67 extra points.

-Black played in all 14 games for the New England Sea Wolves of the AFL in 1999, converting 22 of 45 field goals and 75 of 77 extra points.
+Black played in all 14 games for the New England Sea Wolves in 1999, converting 22 of 45 field goals and 75 of 77 extra points.
 He garnered first-team All-Arena and AFL Kicker of the Year recognition for his performance during the 1999 season.
 Black wanted to be closer to his home in Tampa, Florida.
 The Sea Wolves did not want to lose Black but were not willing to fly him in each week.
 As a result, on March 7, 2000, he was traded to the Orlando Predators for the ninth overall pick in the 2000 AFL expansion draft.
 However, on March 21, 2000, he was traded to the Buffalo Destroyers for Josh Taves.
 In regards to the trade to Buffalo, Black later stated "I was definitely let down.
 I was under the assumption Orlando wanted me to be their kicker."
 Black commuted by jet from his home in Tampa to play games for the Buffalo Destroyers.
 Black played in all 14 games for Buffalo during the 2000 season, making 23 of 42 field goals and 70 of 76 extra points.
 On July 27, 2000, he set an AFL playoff record with a 58-yard field goal.